microsoft/retina/docs/captures/cli.md

 ### Debug mode

-With debug mode, when `--debug` is specified, we can overwrite the capture job Pod image from the default official `MCR` one.
+With debug mode, when `--debug` is specified, we can overwrite the capture job Pod image from the default official `GHCR` one.

 #### Examples

-- use `acnpublic` ACR in default debug mode
+- use `ghcr.io` image in default debug mode

 `kubectl retina capture create --host-path /mnt/test --namespace capture --node-selectors "kubernetes.io/os=linux" --debug`